Olugbenga2000/forta-native-swap-bot/README.md

     - `swapStartBlockTimestamp`: the block timestamp of the first swap by the attacker.
     - `swapEndBlock`: the block number of the last swap by the attacker.
     - `swapEndBlockTimestamp`: the block timestamp of the last swap by the attacker.
-    - `swapTokensAddressesAndAmounts`: the tokens addresses and amounts swapped by the attacker (only swaps from which the finding was generated)
+    - `swapTokensAddressesAndAmounts`: the tokens addresses, amounts and tx hash swapped by the attacker (only swaps from which the finding was generated)
     - `anomalyScore`: calculated by the number of native swaps resulting in a finding divided by the total number of native swaps